colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 This is further compounded by the various systemic incentives in science.
 The push in science is supposedly to discover truth, but the metric used for such a thing is papers published.
 We get [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law) all over again, where the metric replaces the target, making the target useless.

 Given that science, like many other academic fields, has [become over-saturated](https://www.theatlantic.com/education/archive/2016/04/bad-job-market-phds/479205/) with PhDs and postdocs, I have no doubt that liberties are taken in the pursuit of papers and citations.
-As Katz would say, [don't become a scientist.](http://katz.fastmail.us/scientist.html)
+As Katz would advise, if you like science, [don't become a scientist.](http://katz.fastmail.us/scientist.html)

 We can see this push to publish cause significant fraud, as has been [documented](https://www.wsj.com/articles/chinese-research-papers-raise-doubts-fueling-global-questions-about-scientific-integrity-11593939600) [in](https://www.nytimes.com/2017/10/13/world/asia/china-science-fraud-scandals.html) [China](https://www.nature.com/articles/d41586-019-00439-9).